Due to ongoing conservation works access to the interior of Cairn T is not possible at present.

 Loughcrew, with a concentration of around 30 passage tombs, is one of the most important prehistoric cemeteries in Ireland.

 The Loughcrew complex is a megalithic cemetery containing around 30 passage tombs and is situated around the summit of three hills near the town of Oldcastle, Co.
 Meath.
-Nearby are the restored 17th Century Loughcrew Gardens which also holds the key to the Loughcrew Cairns site.

 Learn more about the architectural heritage of Oldcastle